webQbe/react-ai_keyword_extractor/README.md

 # React-AI Keyword Extractor
+This repo is an adaptation of [Build a Keyword Extractor: React + OpenAI API + Chakra UI](https://www.youtube.com/watch?v=jJNPPP2YEdM) by Brad Traversy.
+I followed the tutorial to learn followings.
 - Building & deploying AI powered keyword extractor
 - User can extract keywords from articles
 - When a user enter text and click **Extract Keywords** button, it will open a modal with the extracted keywords.
 - Using **OpenAI Completions API** and **Chakra UI** library

+## What I changed
+- Changed copy button text to "Copied" when clicked
+- Switched to current Chat Completion model (`gpt-3.5-turbo`)

+## Getting Started

 ### 1. Create React App
 1. Download and Install **Node.js** on project root directory